I love a derby day. It’s the peak experience of watching English soccer.

 The teams came out, and it was just electric:

-It kills me that I stopped filming when I did, because a few seconds later the announcer on the pitch counted down 3-2-1 and the crowd absolutely belted out “On the Ball City,” though to be the oldest football song in the world, dating to the 1890s.
+It kills me that I stopped filming when I did, because a few seconds later the announcer on the pitch counted down 3-2-1 and the crowd absolutely belted out “On the Ball City,” thought to be the oldest football song in the world, dating to the 1890s.
 The Ipswich folks in the corner tried to disrupt it, as would State fans ringing cowbells during an Ole Miss “Hotty Toddy,” but they were overwhelmed.

 And the lyrics: